 - Yearly property-harm cost of dam disappointments in the US in the mid-2000s: $100 million

 - Number of US dams currently declared “hazardous”: >3,500

 - Absolute venture expected to bring them into security consistence: >$30 billion

 A Better Way

-- Percent of India’s storm run-off that could be caught and put away as groundwater: 25
+- Percentage of India’s storm run-off that could be caught and put away as groundwater: 25

-- Percent of that put away water that could be recovered later for water system: 75
+- Percentage of stored water that could be recovered later for water systems: 75

 - Cost of moving 5,100 homes and organizations in Illinois and Missouri after the Great Flood: $66 million

-- Protection installments used to fix and modify those structures in past floods: $191 million
+- Protection instalments used to fix and modify those structures in past floods: $191 million

 - Advantages and Disadvantages of Levees and Floodwalls. (n.d.).
 Retrieved from Brainkart: https://www.brainkart.com/article/Advantages-and-Disadvantages-of-Levees-and-Floodwalls_4895/

 - Fast Facts on Levees, Dams and Floods. (n.d.).
 Retrieved from International Rivers: https://www.internationalrivers.org/resources/fast-facts-on-levees-dams-and-floods-4170